zzzprojects/EntityFramework-FAQ/docs2/pages/thirdpartylibraries/features/bulk-delete.md

 ## Introduction

-BulkDelete allows you to improve EF performance by deleting multiples entities with bulk operations.
+BulkDelete allows you to improve EF performance by deleting multiple entities with bulk operations.

 ## Why BulkDelete?